zlatnaspirala/visual-ts-game-engine/readme.md

    * network.
 Use 'false' if you wanna make single player game.
    * In other way keep it 'true'.
    */
-  private appUseNetwork = false;
+  private appUseNetwork = true;

   /**
    * appUseAccountsSystem If you don't want to use session
    * in your application just setup this variable to the false.
    */
-  private appUseAccountsSystem: boolean = false;
+  private appUseAccountsSystem: boolean = true;

   /**
    * appUseBroadcaster Disable or enable broadcaster for
    * video chats.
    */
-  private appUseBroadcaster: boolean = false;
+  private appUseBroadcaster: boolean = true;

   /**
    * Possible variant by default :